rocristoi/stb-time-api/README.md

 # STB Time API

-This project simulates an API for Societatea de Transport Bucuresti (STB), providing real-time bus arrival information for a specific location and line.
+This project simulates an API for Societatea de Transport Bucuresti (STB), providing real-time bus/tram arrival information for a specific location and line.
 It serves as an example of how an API for STB's services might function **if it were available.**

 ## Description